thisago/userscripts/readme.md

 ## Installation

-Install a userscript managet like [Violentmonkey](https://violentmonkey.github.io/)
+1. Install a userscript manager like [Violentmonkey](https://violentmonkey.github.io/)
+2. Go to any script below
+3. Clink in `Raw` button to open file
+4. Confirm installation on extension

 ---